Marriage Missions International

 Another reason that men are turning their wives down sexually, according to Juli Slattery (and other “experts”) is that more and more men are coming into marriage with addictions to pornography (or become addicted sometime afterward).
 Eventually, the husbands go into or go back into, what is easy and fulfilling.
 The women in the pictures and videos, phone chats, etc. are inviting and can appear to be easier to receive satisfaction from, because they don’t ask the same of the men they entertain.
 They aren’t “demanding” and “behave themselves” and are low maintenance.

-Juli likened it to men who are used to eating cotton candy (the easy and arousing sexual image) who are now facing, “eating an apple” (the wife who is real and better for him in every way, but also takes more care).
+Juli likened it to men who are used to eating cotton candy (which is an easy and arousing sexual image).
+But now they are now facing, “eating an apple” (the wife who is real and better for him in every way, but also takes more care).
 The apple doesn’t seem as sweet.
 Again, this is wrong behavior, but none-the-less, that’s what’s happening.

 There are also physical reasons for men rejecting their wives, but again, I highly recommend you listen to the interview.
-Julie is better at explaining these concepts than I am because I just couldn’t get all of the details that she discussed.
+Julie is better at explaining these concepts than I am.
+I just couldn’t get all of the details that she discussed on the “headache syndrome.”
 I found them interesting, however.

-You can find their web site at Authenticintimacy.com.
+You can find Juli and Linda’s web site at Authenticintimacy.com.
 Julie Slattery’s book is, No More Headaches: Enjoying Sex & Intimacy in Marriage.
 And Linda Dillow’s book is, Intimate Issues: Twenty-One Questions Christian Women Ask About Sex.

-Please know that most important issues, of which the “headache syndrome” is one of them, won’t go away by ignoring them.
-If you and your spouse are differing in that area of your life the problem will grow bigger than life, and most likely, it will keep growing bigger.
-It needs to be tended to, eventually by BOTH of you.
+Please know that most important issues (such as the “headache syndrome”) won’t go away by ignoring them.
+If you and your spouse are differing in that area of your life the problem will grow bigger than life.
+And most likely, it will keep growing bigger.
+Eventually BOTH of you will need to tend to it.
 Perhaps one of you needs to do more work than the other.
-If so, then hopefully that “partner” will step up and do what it takes so they don’t keep dragging issues from their past into the marriage.
+If so, it’s time to step up and do what is needed.
+It’s important to not keep dragging issues from the past into the marriage.

 And perhaps your spouse refuses to do his or her part, at least now, or later in the future.
 The thought I have for you is you can’t control your spouse.
 He or she SHOULD do what needs to do for the betterment of your partnership.
 But PLEASE don’t let that be an excuse for doing what YOU should do.
 And please don’t allow yourself to believe the lie that because you hurt so badly, solutions to cheat and do that which you should not, are acceptable.
 They are not.
 Don’t lower your standards because your spouse won’t participate with you as he or she promised or should.
 You aren’t accountable for your spouse’s actions, but you are accountable for yours.

-Do your part and pray for God to to strengthen you through the process, giving you favor and grace in whatever way it’s possible.
+Do what you can, and pray for God to strengthen you through the process.
+Ask Him to give you favor and grace in whatever way it is possible.

-If you’d like to learn a bit more on this issue, please read through the following articles:
+If you’d like to learn a bit more on this issue of “no more headaches”, please read through the following articles:

 WHEN A WIFE DOESN’T WANT TO HAVE SEX